MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

    ![Select All](media/3ds-max-select-all.png "Select All")

-2. In the **Modifier List** panel, select **Smooth** from the drop-down.
+2. In the **Modifier List**, select **Smooth**.

    ![Smooth](media/3ds-max-smooth.png "Smooth")

-3. Select the **Auto Smooth** check box, and then adjust the **Threshold** value until the faceted surfaces appear smooth.
+3. Under **Parameters**, select the **Auto Smooth** check box, and then adjust the **Threshold** value until the faceted surfaces appear smooth.
 The default threshold is 30.0 which is usually pretty good.

    > [!NOTE]
    > You can also apply the **Smooth** modifier to individual 3D models if they each require a different threshold.

 At this point, your model may be optimized enough for use in mixed reality.
-If you think it will work fine in this form, you can skip to exporting your model as a GLB.
-If the model is still too complex and has lots of materials, go to the next section on texture baking.
+If you think it will work fine in this form, you can skip to exporting your model as a GLB file.
+If the model is still too complex and has lots of materials, go to the next section.

 ## Set up materials